 Note: We interview and hire suitable candidates as demand requires.

 Tutoring location and hours

-Tutoring sessions are held on campus, usually in the Learning Café, the Buchanan Library or the IB Commons, unless a laboratory or specialized space is required.
+Tutoring sessions are being conducted online (telephone, Microsoft Teams, Zoom, or Skype) until further notice.
 All exceptions must be approved in advance by the Learning Café administrative assistant.

 Monday to Thursday: 8 a.m. – 8 p.m.

 Note: Our spring and summer hours may vary.